 Centro Fray Luis de Leon at the University of Salamanca Programs

-The program is meant to provide students with an "immersion" of Spanish language and culture.
-An attempt will be made to strike a balance between academics and the sheer
+This program is meant to provide students with an immersion in the Spanish language and culture.
+An attempt will be made to strike a balance between academics and the sheer...

 Centro Fray Luis de Leon at the University of Salamanca Reviews

 Submitted by Amy Cannon - Spain | March 07, 2011

 Although I have been studying Spanish for a number of years, my opportunities to learn the language through study abroad programs were limited by my course load during the academic year.
 Dr. Ferreiro's summer program provided a perfect way for me to fulfill the study abroad requirement for my major.
 I thoroughly enjoyed my classes at the University of Salamanca.
 The program is structured to give you a taste of everything.
 A grammar class at an appropriate level for you, a cooking class where you learn about some of the most popular Spanish dishes, an interesting history course taught in a cafe and also on-location as you tour major sights in nearby cities, a Spanish class of your choice (culture class, for example), a casual conversation class that also meets in a cafe and a fun Flamenco class which gives you an appreciation for this expressive beautiful dance.